 GLOBAL GOALS PROGRAM

-The program aims at effective and inclusive local implementation of the Sustainable Development Goals in Tanzania with adherence to the principles of Human Rights and Gender Equality.
+The program aims at the effective and inclusive local implementation of the Sustainable Development Goals in Tanzania with adherence to the principles of Human Rights and Gender Equality.
 UNA Tanzania has been playing a leading role in terms of campaigning for Sustainable Development Goals awareness, implementation and stakeholders’ engagement.
-In partnership with UNA Sweden, the program has been carried out in over ten regions in the country through capacity building, education, advocacy and lobbying activities to increase stakeholders influence and participation in implementing 2030 Agenda.
+In partnership with UNA Sweden, the program has been carried out in over ten regions in the country through capacity building, education, advocacy, and lobbying activities to increase stakeholders’ influence and participation in implementing 2030 Agenda.

 UNA TANZANIA believes that Youth rights to access, control and own productive resources individually and collectively needs to be reinforced by policy, practice, and enabling environments.
 The organization advocates for improved structural, institutional and socio–cultural and creates an enabling environment for youth their goals and achieves their economic needs.
 UNA Tanzania through its livelihood component challenged through economic and legislative reforms intended to recognize that youth have economic rights which entitles them to share and own not only the products of their labor but also to have control over decisions intended to transform them economically.
 Through the processes UNA Tanzania works on Economic, financial, labor and agricultural policies, laws and regulations implementation to enable youth not only access but also own and control economic resources and attainment of economic justice.
 UNA recognizes that to achieve economic and national development youth need contribute 3% of the economic growth after every 5 years.